CamelliaCommunity/wiki-articles/community/server/guidelines/en.md

 > Go to the [Server Constitution](/community/server/constitution).

-> There are some ideas not implemented yet for the staff guidelines.
-These ideas include manager roles, removal of the staff hierarchy, and the democratic discussion system.
-These ideas will be discussed further for finalization.
+> Some ideas for the staff guidelines have not been implemented yet.
+These ideas include manager roles, the removal of the staff hierarchy, and the democratic discussion system.
+They will be discussed further for finalization.
 {: .disclaimer }

 The Staff Guidelines were implemented for a general view of